 The doula-only group or multi-professional group must be enrolled with NYS Medicaid to receive reimbursement for doula services provided to a NYS Medicaid member by an enrolled and affiliated doula.

-There is no application fee for doula-only groups to enroll with NYS Medicaid billed to the MMC plans until doula services are added to the MMC plan benefit package on April 1, 2025.
+There is no application fee for doula-only groups to enroll with NYS Medicaid.

 18.3 Medicaid Managed Care (MMC) Considerations